 To paint the blue sky, I, again, work in a series of layers with low opacity settings as I build up the color until I arrive at a look that I want.
 I have no idea how many layers it took me to arrive at this final sky.
 Probably between a few and a lot.

-opacity settings and sizes.
+The only brush I use while working is the airbrush at varied opacity settings and sizes.
 I guess I am an airbrush artist at heart.

 The same process is followed with the figure of the witch with the exception that I first paint a middle tone at 100% opacity for the clothes, skin, and hair and then, with additional layers, paint in the shadows and highlights with the brush opacity set at around 50%.
 I like to paint the skin of the figures at the same time for the most part unless there is a reason for their skins to be different colors (like one character who spends a lot of time outside or is from a different geographical location where complexion is darker).
 It may sound like a lot of layers open for the image, but I am constantly merging them down and working on a fresh one so I don't wind up having a hundred-plus layers open at once.

-action for the most part, I moved onto the grass, following the same process as the figure.
+Now that the witch figure is done to my satisfaction for the most part, I moved onto the grass, following the same process as the figure.

 ___________________________________________________________________________